113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 ```
 ibmcloud sl vs power-on 12345678
 ```
+{: codeblock}

-This command performs a power on for virtual server instance with ID 12345678.
+This command performs a power on for virtual server instance with ID `12345678`.

 ## ibmcloud sl vs ready
 {: #sl_vs_ready}